By: Susan Dugdale | Last modified: 06-03-2019 | First published: 11-01-2008 |

 Third: tell them what you told them.

-A simple speech outline follows that advice.
+A simple, or basic, speech outline follows that advice.

 The place to begin is deciding what you are going to talk about.